ibm-cloud-docs/power-iaas/faq.md

 {: #mixed_storage}
 {: faq}

 You can now attach storage volumes to a PVM instance from different storage tiers and pools, other than the storage pool the PVM instance's root (boot) volume is deployed in.
-To accomplish this, you must modify the PVM instance and set the new PVM instance *storagePoolAffinity* property to false.
-The PVM instance *storagePoolAffinity* property is set to true by default when the PVM instance is deployed and can be changed only by using the modified PVM instance API.
+To attach storage volumes to a PVM, modify the PVM instance and set the *storagePoolAffinity* property of the new PVM instance to false.
+By default, the *storagePoolAffinity* property of the PVM instance is set to true when the PVM instance is deployed and can be changed only by using the modified PVM instance API.
 Attaching mixed storage to a PVM instance has implications on the PVM instance capture, clone, and snapshot features.
 For more information about modifying a PVM instance API, see [Modify PVM Instance](/apidocs/power-cloud#pcloud-pvminstances-put).

 ## Does IBM provide maintenance for the AIX, IBM i, or Linux operating systems?
 {: #licensing-os}